pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 ```

 Notice how the usa sample file size is listed as near 0Gb.
-Why is it not recognizing?
+Why is it not recognizing the true size of the input file?
 There is one more thing we need to do.

 ### Configuring how looper determines sample size